autoplot/documentation/to_md/help.md

 ### .idlsav

 The scientist can export data to IDLSAV files.
-(Note Autoplot cannot read this format.)
 Rank 1 and rank 2 data are now supported.
-(Rank 2 was first supported in v2018a\_6.)

   - tunits=t1970.
 The time units for the data. t1970, the default, means the number of non-leap seconds since 1970-01-01T00:00Z. "seconds